-Greetings everyone, welcome to "Dale's Tales" for March 2017.
+Greetings everyone, welcome to "Dale's Tales" for December 2017.

 TOM'S COMMENTS: Comments from our Vice Director Tom Delaney W8WTD

 Antennas.
 If you believe the adage about them working better when the weather is awful, well, this is not a good time.
 Too mild.
 But if you need an antenna, almost anytime is the best time.
 A recent windstorm was not kind to me.
 My end-fed random-length wire came down, although it took me a while to realize it.
 I had made a number of contacts in the ARRL Sweeps with a drooping, shorter-than-it-was-supposed-to-be antenna.
 And the wind finally put enough torque the wrong way on my rotor that now it isn’t working, either.
 I took advantage of our mild days to re-string the wire antenna, but it will take some doing to tilt over the tower and replace the rotor.
 Maybe spring.

 And it’s not just my antennas.
 Soon, I’ll be helping another ham set up some antennas for a new residence.
 And last month, someone else needed some evaluation of their antenna set up.